Technology and Spirituality

 From the point of view of spiritualists, cyberspace may also offer interesting

 opportunities.
-For example, transpersonal psychologist Charles Tart, has invoked
+For example, transpersonal psychologist Charles Tart, has

 the idea of 'faking' spiritual experiences through technology.
 Out-of-Body

-experiences could be easily recreated in cyberspace, using goggles linked to a
+experiences could be easily recreated in cyberspace, using goggles linked

 robot, which then would look back at one-self.
-He's also trying to find funds to
+He's also trying to find

-create a lot of the intermediary worlds described in Sacred Texts, such as the
+create a lot of the intermediary worlds described in Sacred Texts, such

 Bardo of the Tibetans, in VR environments.
 Such a project would be an important